Epilepsy Health - from Sally Fletcher

 I lost my driver's license, my job — and my dignity.
 Those first years were like a scene out of a horror movie for me.
-Although I am considered a talented musician and I belong to Mensa, whose members' IQs are above the 98th percentile, people began treating me as if I were mentally incompetent.
+People began treating me as if I were mentally incompetent.

 I decided to fight back.
 I realized that instead of really living, I was only "non-dying."

 I couldn't undo the skating accident, and since medication wasn't working for me, I looked for other options and discovered alternative therapies and complementary treatments that did work.

 In my book, The Challenge of Epilepsy, Complementary and Alternative Solutions, I describe the various methods that helped me take control of my life and end my seizures.
 I found help from alternative therapy such as stress management, yoga, nutrition, biofeedback, music, and affirmations — and I have been free of seizures for 18 years with no medication.

 My personal and professional experience with epilepsy has given me many answers.
 For many years I practiced as a certified biofeedback therapist, specializing in epilepsy.